-The Director's Office is responsible for the management, supervision and operation of the Detention Center and the Central Booking Facility.
+The Director's Office is responsible for the management, supervision and operation of the Detention Center and the Central Booking Facility as well as oversight of the Community Service Program.
 This includes departmental budget preparation, procurement, and fiscal management, compliance with Maryland State Correctional Standards, development of Policies and Procedures, Internal Investigations, In-Service Training Programs, facility maintenance, the custody of inmates and the security of the facility.
 The Deputy Director and Security Chief assist the Director.